 Fish soup is a bowl of warmth to have after emerging from your cold office during lunch break.
-It’s a change from having jook (congee) every day when you’re sick with a sore throat.
-You know if you’ll be back for it if you like the fish, the broth, or both.
-But sometimes, what elevates a fish soup as a gem are the non-essential ingredients or that explosive chilli on the side.
+It’s a change from having jook (congee) every day when you’re down with a sore throat.
+You know you’ll be back for it if you like the fish, the broth, or both.
+But sometimes, what elevates a fish soup are the non-essential ingredients or that explosive chilli on the side.

 If you’re combing through Ubi for it, look no further than Bing Garden Eating House near Ubi MRT Station.